Expanding Knowledge in Existing and Emerging Computer Technologies

 Cost: $1,295 (Includes all training materials)

-Objective: This course provides the skills and knowledge required to install, configure, support, and troubleshoot Microsoft Windows 2003/2008 Server in both a stand-alone and networked environment.
-This course is intended for students that have a detailed knowledge of personal computers and Windows 9.x, or Windows XP.
+Objective: This course provides the skills and knowledge required to install, configure, support, and troubleshoot Microsoft Windows 2008 Server in both a stand-alone and networked environment.
+This course is intended for students that have a detailed knowledge of personal computers and Windows XP/7.

 Duration: 32 hours (meets 3 hours per week, day or evening)